-The Adaptive noise suppression is designed to help eliminate repetitive motion such as waving trees or the waves on water.
+Adaptive noise suppression is designed to help eliminate repetitive motion, such as waving trees or waves on water.

-To configure adaptive noise suppression, click the Advanced Background Model Settings icon.
+Click the Advanced Background Model Settings icon.

 Adaptive noise suppression splits the image into noise zones and evaluates each noise zone individually.

 The options are to split it into 1, 2x2, 3x3,4x4, and 5x5 noise zones.